Middle and High Schools

 The Bike to School Challenge is great for new riders, providing the support and incentive to make the transition to regular bike commuting smooth, easy, and fun!
 Experienced cyclists often relish the competition that comes with tracking biking minutes and the chance to convince classmates to ride.
 By riding your bike, you are reducing the amount of CO2 that you put in our air, improving your health, and arrive at school awake and ready to learn!
 Plan your route ahead of time if you've never done it before.
 You can organize a group of friends to ride to school together and compete for cool prizes.
 Most importantly, ride and have fun!

 Weekly drawings: All registered middle and high school students logging their minutes will be entered into weekly drawings for prizes like U-locks for their bikes, t-shirts, bike helmets, or an Ortlieb messenger bag.

 - Golden Pedal award: If your middle or high school logs more trips than any other, the extremely prestigious and spectacular Golden Pedal Trophy will be awarded for your achievement!
 There is an award for elementary, middle, K-8, and high schools, so make sure to ride every day and get your friends on bikes too!
-Winners will be announced at the Bike to School awards ceremony on June 14th at the Seattle Children's Hospital Bike Month Wrap-up celebration.
+Winners will be announced at the Bike to School awards ceremony at the Seattle Children's Hospital Bike Month Wrap-up celebration.

-Middle and high school students register on Cascade’s Bike to School website when it becomes available in the Spring of 2015, reporting your number of minutes biked every week to school or around your neighborhood.
+Middle and high school students will register on our Bike to School website when it becomes available in the Spring of 2015, reporting your number of minutes biked every week to school or around your neighborhood.
 Middle school students need to register with a parent’s email address.
 Students who choose to compete will create a user name (not their full name) to protect your privacy.
 We will only use your email address to keep you informed about the challenge, to send you updates and reminders, or other relevant information.

 With your help, we look forward to exceeding one million minutes in motion this year!